2025-2026 Graduate Catalog Psychology

 Degree Offered: M.A./M.S.

-This program is designed to prepare students to provide counseling services in settings such as mental health centers, family service agencies, employee assistance programs, community colleges, substance abuse treatment facilities, and other mental health positions.
+This 60-hour program is designed to prepare students to provide counseling services in settings such as mental health centers, family service agencies, employee assistance programs, community colleges, substance abuse treatment facilities, and other mental health positions.
 Students who complete this program meet curricular requirements to sit for both the Illinois Licensed Clinical Professional Counselor and Licensed Professional Counselor Examinations.

 Specialist in School Psychology (S.S.P.)
 Program

-Degree Offered: M.S.
+Degree Offered: S.S.P.

 This program is approved by the National Association of School Psychologists and the Illinois State Board of Education.
 Graduates of the specialist program are eligible to sit for the state and national licensure/certifcation examinations for school psychologists.